 If your soccer ball or tire has a bulge, then you can call them convex.
 If you ever see a square you can call it convex too.
 So convex means that there exists a curve that goes outwards.
 A convex function is similar to a concave function, but this time there should be no segment joining two points on the graph that lies below the graph.

-- The doctor told me to use CONVEX lenses to improve my sight.
+- The doctor told me to use convex lenses to improve my sight.

-- CONVEX functions are cool, they look like a bucket.
+- Convex functions are cool, they look like a bucket.

-Tips for the Differences between Concave vs Convex
+Tips for Using Concave vs. Convex

 There is no obvious reason for why concave is concave and convex is convex, so you can get them mixed up really easily.
 I did that in math class all the time.
 I figured out a trick that saved my life (and grades).
 Imagine a mountain with a cave at the bottom, just like in cartoons.
 Now, only draw the outlines.
 What you get is a concave shape.
 Simple, right?